ctools/ctools/doc/source/users/tutorials/quickstart/onoff.rst

       </source>
    </source_library>

-At this point we can run an On/Off analysis just by passing the On/Off observation container to  :ref:`ctlike`.
+You can now fit this model using an On/Off analysis by specifying the :ref:`output observation definition file <glossary_obsdef>` and the
+:ref:`model definition file <glossary_moddef>`
+to :ref:`ctlike`:

 .. code-block:: bash

+   $ ctlike
    Input event list, counts cube or observation definition XML file [selected_events.fits] onoff_obs.xml Input model definition XML file [$CTOOLS/share/models/crab.xml] crab_onoff.xml Output model definition XML file [crab_results.xml]

-Below you see the corresponding output from the ``ctlike.log`` file.The fitted parameters are still the same within statistical uncertainties as the ones found in binned/unbinned mode.
+Below you see the corresponding output from the ``ctlike.log`` file.
+The fitted parameters are still the same within statistical uncertainties as the ones found in binned/unbinned mode.
 This may not always be the case, especially if the background is not well known a priori.

 .. code-block:: bash

    2017-11-28T17:26:56: +=================================+
    2017-11-28T17:26:56: | Maximum likelihood optimisation |
    2017-11-28T17:26:56: +=================================+